Creating Altering and Deleting Database in SQL Server

 - Select New Database

-Creating SQL Server Database using Query:
+How to create SQL Server Database using Query?

-Example: Create database MyDB1
+Example: Create database TestDB

 .MDF file: Master Data File (Contains actual data).
 This file will store all Tables data and will be saved with an extension of .mdf (master data file)